parthsaxena/Analyzing-College-Admissions/README.md

 # Machine Learning in College Admissions

-MVC Project Semester 1 by Parth Saxena and Arnav Garg

 ## Linear Regression
 We model the starting median salary of a university's graduates based on acceptance and yield rates.